-Assignments in this course may be completed individually or in pairs.
-All of the following text refers to "you" and "your work," meaning your individual work if you are working alone on an assignment or your pair's combined work if you are working with a partner.
-Of course, if you are working with a partner, any discussion and sharing of work with that specific partner is allowed completely on that assignment.
+All of the following text refers to "you" and "your work," meaning your individual work if you are working alone on an assignment.
+Some assignments allow for pair work.
+Of course, if you are working with a partner, any discussion and sharing of work with that specifc partner is completely allowed on that assignment.